-Valley of Words Literature & Arts Festival invites applications from volunteers for the 4th edition of the Festival.
-Scheduled from November 19 to 22, 2020.
-The Festival will be in a new hybrid model which allows us to continue celebrating the Word despite the global pandemic.
+The Valley of Words Literature & Arts Festival invites applications from volunteers for the 4th edition of the Festival, which is scheduled from November 20 to 22, 2020, in Dehradun.
+This year the Festival will be in a new hybrid model which allows us to continue celebrating the Word despite the global pandemic.

-The Volunteer programme is 8 months long, beginning April and offers an opportunity for all-round development, exposure to behind the scenes management of the Arts, and a chance to equip oneself with all the traits that are required for on the spot problem solving and project challenges.
+The Volunteer programme is 8 months long.
+Beginning in April, it offers an opportunity for all-round development, exposure to behind-the-scenes management of the Arts, and a chance to equip oneself with all the traits that are required for on-the-spot problem solving and project challenges.

 Valley of Words is driven by the enthusiasm and commitment of our young volunteer teams, who have supported the festival since its inception.